 - inform the development of our policy position for future elections and referendums at every level.

-We are currently in the process of applying for registration as a UK political party, which will allow a statutory right to some of this information as a registered political party in the UK by virtue of regulations made under the Representation of the People Acts, the Political Parties Elections and Referendums Act, and connected legislation, upon registration approval.
+We are registered as a UK political party with the electoral commission, which will allow us the statutory right to some of this information as a registered political party in the UK by virtue of regulations made under the Representation of the People Acts, the Political Parties Elections and Referendums Act, and connected legislation.
 The data we hold to which we do not have a statutory entitlement is either data which is made available for use in a way that permits its use by political parties (for example census data, national land registry data, local election results, or data released through a Parliamentary Question or Freedom of Information [FOI] request where the data released in response to that question or request is not restricted from such reuse), or is provided through commercial agreements with suppliers who make such information available for resale to a range of customers.

 Where we have obtained data commercially, our suppliers will either have obtained consent from individuals that their data may be made available for resale, including to political parties, or will have one or more other lawful bases for processing it, such as legitimate interest

 When you join the Heritage Party or sign up as an affiliated or registered supporter, we will collect, hold and process personal information in order to service the contract that you enter into with the party in such circumstances.

 On some occasions, such as when you sign up to receive emails from us or agree to volunteer for the party, we will collect, hold and process personal information on the basis of your explicit consent.
 You can withdraw this consent at any time.

 In all cases we will be clear and transparent about how we use your personal information, only use it for the purposes for which it has been obtained and ensure that appropriate safeguards are in place to maintain its security.

 Data you provide to us, for example if you fill out a form on this website, may be matched back to your electoral register record on our systems using the name and postcode data you provide.
 This might affect the number and content of future communications you might receive from us.